uplink-systems/Terraform-Modules/modules/azuredevops/README.md

   * Names of Azure DevOps related groups from connected Microsoft Entra directory used to onboard ADO users must start with "ADO-" to be processed.
 * Projects
   * Project names can only contain the following characters: 0-9, a-z, A-Z and -
-  * Project are always named as one of (depending in which of Uplink Systems' AzDO organisation the project is created):
+  * Project are always named as one of (depending in which of Uplink Systems' AzDO organization the project is created):
-    * EXT organisation: Customer Number to which the repositories will be created for
+    * EXT organization: Customer Number to which the repositories will be created for
-    * INT organisation: <i>&lt;Project-Type&gt;</i>-<i>&lt;Project-Scope/Project-Purpose&gt;</i>, examples:
+    * INT organization: <i>&lt;Project-Type&gt;</i>-<i>&lt;Project-Scope/Project-Purpose&gt;</i>, examples:
       * Docu-Infrastruture --> Project to document infrastructure(s)
       * DEV-Staging-INT --> Project for internal developments in staging phase ("playground" repository)
       * IaC-Terraform --> Project for Infrastructure(s)-as-Code using Terraform